githubixx/ansible-role-docker/README.md

 ansible-role-docker
 ===================

 Installs Docker from official Docker binaries archive.
 For managing Docker daemon systemd is used.
-Targeting mainly Ubuntu 16.04 but should work with other Linux OS using systemd.
-This Ansible playbook is used in [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 6 - Control plane](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-6/) and [Kubernetes the not so hard way with Ansible (at Scaleway) - Part 7 - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-at-scaleway-part-7/).
+Targeting mainly Ubuntu 16.04/18.04 but should work with other Linux OS using systemd.
+This Ansible playbook is used in [Kubernetes the not so hard way with Ansible - Control plane](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-control-plane/) and [Kubernetes the not so hard way with Ansible - Worker](https://www.tauceti.blog/post/kubernetes-the-not-so-hard-way-with-ansible-worker/).

 Versions
 --------